h2oai/wave-amlb/README.md

         - general
         - you'll see a message about wave. select 'allow anyway'
         - attempt to run ./waved again

-6. If step 5 worked you should be able to go to the following [link](http://localhost:10101/)
+7. If step 6 worked you should be able to go to the following [link](http://localhost:10101/):

     - it's a spinning circle waiting for contact
     - To run any Wave app, you need the Wave server up and running at all times.
-Your web browser communicates with the